Diabetes and Mental Health

 - Avoid shame or blame, especially if patients are struggling with their disease management.

-- Acknowledge the impact social determinants of health, structural racism, and barriers to care.
+- Acknowledge the impact of health determinants, structural racism, and barriers on care.

 - Encourage patients who are experiencing a lot of stress to consider strategies for improving their well-being (for example: meditation and mindfulness, connecting with friends and community, spending time in nature, etc.).